Provably-Correct Safety Protocol for Cooperative Platooning: SAFETY PROTOCOL FOR CONSENSUS TECHNIQUES

+{\underline{a}_{\text{cons}}} We additionally consider the possibility that all vehicles in the platoon use a consensus scheme to establish a common braking limit $\acons$ that is not known a priori; this value obviously changes when vehicles enter or leave the platoon.
+We assume that the consensus scheme runs black-box entities on all vehicles in the platoon, denoted as \textit{consensus entities}, that keep proposing new braking limits for their vehicle, which gradually converge to $\acons$.
+Both decentralized and centralized consensus schemes can be represented in this way, as well as schemes that establish a consensus braking limit successively and those that only require a single change.

-Our solution concept for meeting these requirements is sketched in Fig.~\ref{fig:overview-consensus-algo}.
-For each new braking limit $\aminforcenew{i}$ provided by its consensus entity (step 1), vehicle $i$ verifies if safety w.r.t. the preceding vehicles is still given if the braking limit of $i$ was $\aminforcenew{i}$ (step 2 in Fig.~\ref{fig:overview-consensus-algo}).
-If necessary, $i$ also requests a safety confirmation by each follower for $\aminforcenew{i}$ (steps 3-4 in Fig.~\ref{fig:overview-consensus-algo}).
-Only if safety is ensured, $i$ adopts $\aminforcenew{i}$ as new braking limit.
+Our protocol in Fig.~\ref{fig:overview-consensus-algo} for safely changing the braking limit using consensus techniques is embedded in the overall safety protocol as the $\Call{SafeConsensus}{}$ procedure (cf. l.
+2 in Alg.~\ref{alg:overall-algo}).
+For each new braking limit $\aminforcenew$ provided by its consensus entity (step 1 in Fig.~\ref{fig:overview-consensus-algo}), vehicle $i$ verifies if safety is still upheld (step 2).
+If the safety of the succeeding vehicle is affected by the new braking limit, vehicle $i$ requests a safety confirmation by vehicle $i-1$ for $\aminforcenew$ (steps 3-4).
+Only if safety is ensured, vehicle $i$ adopts $\aminforcenew$ as the new braking limit.